MultiTrickFox/Vanilla_RCNN/README.md

 >(not frequently used)

->seuqnetially execute sgd first, then momentum traing.
+>sequentially execute basic sgd first, then momentum traing.

->adv=False
+>default: adv=False